-ICC’s flexible range of world leading dispute resolution services are well suited to disputes that arise in relation to the Belt and Road development strategy, to promote economic co-operation along proposed Belt and Road routes.
+ICC’s flexible range of world-leading dispute resolution services are well suited to disputes that arise in relation to the Belt and Road development strategy, to promote economic co-operation along proposed Belt and Road routes.

-Also known as “One Belt One Road”, the Belt and Road initiative aims to build connectivity and cooperation between China, the land-based Silk Road Economic Belt, and the 21st Century Maritime Silk Road.
+The Belt and Road initiative aims to build connectivity and cooperation between China, the land-based Silk Road Economic Belt, and the 21st Century Maritime Silk Road.

 The “Belt” refers to economic and overland transport links connecting China to Central Asia and Europe via six economic corridors, while the “Road” indicates a network of maritime routes connecting Asia, the Indian Ocean, the Middle East, Africa and Europe.

 The Belt and Road initiative spans more than 70 countries, with an increasing number of non-Chinese investors, contractors and developers – including sovereign states – and more international contractors involved.
-As a recognised, world leading provider of dispute resolution tools and services, ICC is well placed to handle Belt and Road disputes of any size and complexity.
+As a recognised, world-leading provider of dispute resolution tools and services, ICC is well placed to handle Belt and Road disputes of any size and complexity.

 When it comes to resolving Belt and Road disputes, experience matters